Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

-\textbf{Using modality-agnostic \name{} performs best overall.} As shown in Table \ref{tab:latent_performance} row f and g, we see that our \name{}, which are agnostic to text or image modality, perform best overall, including reasoning splits that harder out-of-domain tasks.
+\textbf{Using modality-agnostic \name{} performs best overall.} As shown in Table \ref{tab:latent_performance} row f and g, we see that our \name{}, which are agnostic to text or image modality, perform best overall, including reasoning splits that are harder out-of-domain tasks.
 Our \name{} (after stage 2) (row f) improves compared to direct-answer finetuning (row b), where various other reasoning approaches (row c, d, e, f) fail to.
 Notably, we have strong improvements in reasoning about camera movements, jigsaw puzzles and IQ tests (under BLINK column) that require reasoning with visual and symbolic modalities.
 Finally, we observe that latest advancements in RL, GRPO refinement, when applied to our \name{} (row g) can further improve the reasoning-heavy splits in BLINK and VSI-Bench.
 Improvements to interleaved image-text reasoning (row e) suggest that effective thinking compute requires \name{} to be \emph{modality-agnostic} rather than restricted to vision.
+Notably, \name{} achieve these gains using only $20$ tokens, compared to $200$--$500$ tokens in a typical text CoT rationale, translating to significant inference speedup over verbose reasoning approaches.
+We also note that on ERQA, all fine-tuned variants perform close to the base model.
+We attribute this to ERQA being perception-heavy: many questions ask about directly visible object states or trajectories, limiting the headroom for reasoning-based improvements.